-I am currently working with director Lisa Channer, composer Dan Dukich, and dramaturg David Melendez on an original devised work about the history of blue jeans in the United States.
+Denim is an expansive collaborative project led by director Lisa Channer about the history of blue jeans in the United States.
 This topic contains stories about race, money, labor history, colonialism, immigration, gender, the ideal of freedom, advertising, sex, and essentially every single thing that matters about American History.
 It’s a big project.

-Back in Minneapolis, we began working with our dramaturgy team and student actors at the University of Minnesota to develop a workshop production, or, Denim 1.0, as we called it.
+Back in Minneapolis, we began working with our dramaturgy team and student actors at the University of Minnesota to develop a workshop production based on our research.

 We had so much fun with our students, and found the material was so rich, we decided we wanted to keep exploring.
 In the fall of 2018, I took a scene from the play about a mining camp (above) and collaborated with cinematographer Leif Huron to turn it into a short film with some of my favorite professional actors in Minneapolis (below).